Hangin' with the Homeboys

 Hangin' with the Homeboys is a 1991 American coming-of-age comedy-drama film directed by Joseph Vasquez.
 It premiered at the Sundance Film Festival in 1991, where it won the Waldo Salt Screenwriting Award.
 It was released by New Line Cinema on April 5, 1991.

 Plot

+Tom, Willie, Johnny, and Vinny are four friends who grew up together in the Bronx.
+Tom aspires to be an actor and sells magazine subscriptions over the phone to pay the rent.
+Johnny, the youngest of the group, works in a supermarket; though he's been encouraged to go to college, he's afraid to take the first step—filling out an application for a scholarship.
+Vinny is a smooth-talking ladies' man who hides his Puerto Rican heritage behind the lie that he's Italian.
+Willie is unemployed and unemployable, convinced that he's oppressed by racial prejudice.

-Tom, Willie, Fernando, and Johnny are four friends who are going nowhere with their lives.
-Tom and Johnny have dead-end jobs (one works as a telemarketer and aspires to be an actor, the other is a supermarket clerk), while Willie and Fernando (who prefers the name "Vinny") are unemployed and use people to get what they want.
-They go for a "guys' night" out on the town from the Bronx to Manhattan, and suffer various disasters, (Tom wrecks his car, Willie gets the guys thrown out of a party, etc.) most of which they bring on themselves.
-During their "night out", their relationships with one another become strained as the various situations lead to conflict between them, and by the end of the movie they have all separated.
+On a Friday night, the friends go out for a "guys' night" in Manhattan and suffer various disasters, (Tom wrecks his car, Willie gets the guys thrown out of a party) most of which they bring on themselves.
+During their night out, their relationships with one another become strained as the events lead to conflict between them.